Shadyaobuya/Opibus-Assessment/README.md

 # Opibus-Assessment
 ## Introduction
 This Repository consists of three python programs:
-   * A program to find the highest average between consecutive numbers in a list
+   * A program to find the highest average between two consecutive numbers in a list
    * A program to check for the availability of an e-bike
    * A program to extend an existing class method